ISO 639-3: Macrolanguages

+A complete list is available on the ISO 639-3 registrar's website.

 Collective languages

 "A collective language code element is an identifier that represents a group of individual languages that are not deemed to be one language in any usage context."
 These codes do not precisely represent a particular language or macrolanguage.

 While ISO 639-2 includes three-letter identifiers for collective languages, these codes are excluded from ISO 639-3.
 Hence ISO 639-3 is not a superset of ISO 639-2.

 ISO 639-5 defines 3-letter collective codes for language families and groups, including the collective language codes from ISO 639-2.

 Special codes

 Four codes are set aside in ISO 639-2 and ISO 639-3 for cases where none of the specific codes are appropriate.
 These are intended primarily for applications like databases where an ISO code is required regardless of whether one exists.